 The following are threading and performance considerations for workstation garbage collection:

-Workstation garbage collection is always used on a computer that has only one processor, regardless of the <gcServer> setting.
-If you specify server garbage collection, the CLR uses workstation garbage collection with concurrency disabled.
+Workstation garbage collection is always used on a computer that has only one processor, regardless of the configuration setting.

 The following are threading and performance considerations for server garbage collection:

 The collection occurs on multiple dedicated threads that are running at